Child Support Modification

 The simplest way to seek a change to child support is through a process called Support ADJUSTMENT.

-Support ADJUSTMENT can be sought when there are known changes to income of the parents and at least two years have passed since the last Support Order was entered.
+A Child Support ADJUSTMENT can be sought when there are known changes to income of the parents and at least two years have passed since the last Support Order was entered.

-Support MODIFICATION can be sought if you are seeking more detailed changes to the terms of the Support Order, or less than two years have passed.
+A Child Support MODIFICATION can be sought if you are seeking more detailed changes to the terms of the Support Order, or less than two years have passed.